ibexa/documentation-user/docs/pim/manage_availability_and_stock.md

 # Work with availability and stock

-[Products in catalog](products.md#products) can be unavailable, or can be made available in certain quantity, or with infinite stock.
+[Products](products.md) can be unavailable or available, either in certain quantity or with infinite stock.
+Being available translates into being offered for purchase.

+You can control the product's availability, and the available stock.
+When setting stock, you can set the exact number of pieces, or indicate that stock is infinite, for example, for digital, downloadable products.

+If a product has [variants](work_with_product_variants.md), you must set availability and stock for each variant separately.

 ## Set product availability

-To control a product's availability and the available stock, in product or variant view go to **Availability** tab.
+To control the availability and stock, in product or product variant view, go to **Availability** tab.
-If a product can have variants, you must set availability for each variant separately.

 ![Product availability](img/product_availability_tab.png "Product availability")

-In the **Availability** tab, click **Create** to add availability to a product that doesn't have it, or **Edit** to modify existing availability settings.
+Then, click **Create** to add availability to a product that doesn't have it, or **Edit** to modify existing availability settings.

 Use the **Available** switcher to indicate whether the product is currently available in the catalog.